hawic2t/hawic2t/README.md

 ### 📜: Submitted grant nominees:

-- 🌹: <a href="https://iwd.haagen-dazs.global/en/">Haagen-Dazs Rose Gold Project 2025</a>:In honour of Häagen-Dazs’ iconic female co-founder Rose Mattus, The Rose Project has a bursary grant to support trailblazing women around the world to continue their amazing work and support the incredible causes they are passionate about.
-Pending outcome.
+- 🌹: <a href="https://iwd.haagen-dazs.global/en/">Häagen-Dazs Rose Gold Project 2025</a>:In honour of Häagen-Dazs’ iconic female co-founder Rose Mattus, The Rose Project has a bursary grant to support trailblazing women around the world to continue their amazing work and support the incredible causes they are passionate about. **Pending outcome**.
 - 🌠: **Enterprising Women's 2023 grant**: Women's economic equality category and guest attendee for the <a href="https://youtu.be/mKFQBDSvU_c?si=rOJdwDiwhVq8LMyD/">Grant Finale at Parliament House</a>